 Spiritualism and Spiritism

 Although close cousins, Spiritualism and Spiritism are not the same thing.
-Both are however concerned with making contact with the departed.
+Both are however concerned with contacting the departed.
 The precursor to spiritualism can be found in the writings of Emanuel Swedenborg (1688–1772) and Franz Mesmer (1734–1815) sparked early interest in spiritualism.
 Swedenborg claimed to be able to communicate with spirits while awake, described and described spirits as intermediates between God and humans.
 Mesmer’s contribution was primarily the introduction of hypnotism into the process of communicating with spirits.
 Spiritualism in the United States emerged from the same “Burned-over District” in Western New York that also produced Mormonism during the “Second Great Awakening.”
 The movement got a substantial boost from the Fox Sisters, three sisters from Hydesville New York who claimed that they were able to communicate with spirits through “rapping.”
 The two younger sisters became very successful mediums, with the older sister managing their careers.
 One of the sisters subsequently confessed that their whole act had been a fraud, but — as these things are wont to go — it didn’t dampen the enthusiasm of believers for the notion that one could make contacts with the spirits of the dead.

 Spiritism was a specific branch of spiritualism, founded by a French educator with the pen name of Allan Kardec, who eventually published a set of books known as the Spiritist Codification.
 Spiritism differs from Spiritualism primarily in that it added reincarnation to the mix of beliefs.
 A little bit like in some of the Eastern traditions, Spiritism established a cycle of reincarnation, where spirits recycle until they have achieved “perfection.”
 Spiritism also posits the notion of gradations in the afterlife between the polar extremes of heaven and hell.